 1. Insert a microSD card (at least 16GB) into your PC.

-2. Download the latest build from Lakka's nightly build site.
+2. Download the latest version of Lakka for Raspberry Pi.
+Note that it is currently labeled as Pi 2 / 3 but it works for 4.
 Look for the latest file with the .img.gz file extension.

 3. Launch Etcher on your PC.
 Download and install Etcher if you don't have it already.